UK South East Water face questions from the Environment, Food and Rural Affairs Committee

 Source: United Kingdom UK Parliament (video statements)

-The Petitions Committee has scheduled a debate relating to section 1 and 2 firearms licensing.
+The Petitions Committee has scheduled a debate relating to a Maternity Commissioner.

 Read the petitions: